Daniel Arsham – Connecting Time

 ‘Connecting Time’ is a retrospective show with works spanning Arsham’s entire career.
 Included are four at first glance ‘conventional’ architectural interventions that subtly manipulate the physical environment to create surrealistic settings.
 Fitness gear and objects rooted in pop culture are presented in eroded form as though excavated from some archaeological site, while swaddled animalistic figures recall the work of Christo or Man Ray, but with a playful, childlike twist.

 In this video you see the artist in his studio and him telling about his techniques and ideas.

-This exhibition will be co-created with Daniel Arsham and in collaboration with Gallery Perrotin and Ron Mandos Gallery (Amsterdam).
+This exhibition will be co-created by Daniel Arsham and in collaboration with Gallery Perrotin and Ron Mandos Gallery (Amsterdam).